godobject/bit_set/README.md

 ### Comparison

 BitSets are considered equal when their state and configuration are equal.
-BitSet::Configurations are considered equal when they have the same list of digits, without considering their String representations.
+Configurations are considered equal when they have the same list of digits, without considering their String representations.

 Using the #eql? method for comparison also checks for class family